metafacture/metafacture-core/README.md

 4. In org.metafacture.fix.vsc execute (tip: if you use windows, install cygwin to execute npm commands):
 `npm install`

-To start the extension in development mode, follow A. To create an vsix file to install the extension permanently follow B.
+To start the extension in development mode (starting a second code/codium instance), follow A. To create an vsix file to install the extension permanently follow B.

 A:
-5. Open org.metafacture.fix.vsc in Visual Studio Code / Codium
+1. Open org.metafacture.fix.vsc in Visual Studio Code / Codium
-6. Launch vscode extension by pressing F5 (opens new window of Visual Studio Code)
+2. Launch vscode extension by pressing F5 (opens new window of Visual Studio Code)
-7. Open new file (file-ending .fix) or open existing fix-file (see sample below)
+3. Open new file (file-ending .fix) or open existing fix-file (see sample below)

 B:
-5. Install vsce: `npm install -g vsce`
+1. Install vsce: `npm install -g vsce`
-6. In org.metafacture.fix.vsc execute: `vsce package`
+2. In org.metafacture.fix.vsc execute: `vsce package`
 vsce will create a vsix file in the vsc directory which can be used for installation:
-7. Open VS Code / Codium
+3. Open VS Code / Codium
-8. Click 'Extensions' section
+4. Click 'Extensions' section
-9. Click menu bar and choose 'Install from VSIX...'
+5. Click menu bar and choose 'Install from VSIX...'